appc/spec/SPEC.md

     * **app** (string, required) name of the dependent App Container Image.
     * **imageID** (string of type [Image ID](#image-id-type), optional) content hash of the dependency.
 If provided, the retrieved dependency must match the hash.
 This can be used to produce deterministic, repeatable builds of an App Image that has dependencies.
     * **labels** (list of objects, optional) a list of the very same form as the aforementioned label objects in the top level ImageManifest.
 See [Dependency Matching](#dependency-matching) for how these are used.
-* **pathWhitelist** (list of strings, optional) complete whitelist of paths that may exist in the rootfs after assembly (i.e. unpacking the files in this image and overlaying its dependencies, in order).
-If a path ends in a slash, then the ACE must ensure that the directory is empty; if the image or a dependency contains files beneath this path, they will not be present in the rendered filesystem.
-This field is only required if the app has dependencies and you wish to remove files from the rootfs before running the app.
+* **pathWhitelist** (list of strings, optional) whitelist of absolute paths that will exist in the app's rootfs after rendering.
+This must be a complete and absolute set.
 An empty list is equivalent to an absent value and means that all files in this image and any dependencies will be available in the rootfs.
 * **annotations** (list of objects, optional) any extra metadata you wish to add to the image.
 Each object has two key-value pairs: the *name* is restricted to the [AC Name](#ac-name-type) formatting and *value* is an arbitrary string.
 Annotation names must be unique within the list.
 Annotations can be used by systems outside of the ACE (ACE can override).
 If you are defining new annotations, please consider submitting them to the specification.
 If you intend for your field to remain special to your application please be a good citizen and prefix an appropriate namespace to your key names.
 Recognized annotations include:
     * **created** date on which the image was built (string, must be in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format)
     * **authors** contact details of the people or organization responsible for the image (freeform string)